 Find out more about public schools in your state at California’s Department of Education.

 Secondly, families in California have another tuition-free option in charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods.
 In addition, public charter schools are accountable to authorizing entities, such as colleges or school districts, for results.

 In addition, you can consider private schools, nonpublic schools that charge tuition.
-California’s private schools come in all shapes and forms.
-For instance, they may be religious schools, non-sectarian Montessori schools, or schools designed for children with learning differences.
-Effective in 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.
+There are about 3,675 private schools across the state of California, and these schools offer families unique learning environments.
+For instance, private schools may be religious schools, non-sectarian Montessori schools, or schools designed for children with learning differences.
+At one private school we talked to, Valley View Adventist Academy, we heard from a teacher who helped her students publish books.

 We recently spoke to the Cox Family, a California family that found that homeschooling was the best fit for one of their three children.
 As mom Erica Cox put it, finding the right school for your child requires being open to thinking outside the box: “If you want your kid to be a successful student, you need to find the right type of school and environment for them to thrive in.
 Don’t assume because it works for one [student] it will work for the others.”

 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.